mcmuroff/LATIN102/translation3.md

 **Translation**
 He cleaned the stall dung of King Augeas in one day, the greater part with the helper Juppiter.
-All the dung washes away having been led in the river.
+All the dung washes away having been led in the river. ❌ **Go back to your grammatical questions:  *stercus* is a direct object, no subject.**
 He prompted the alive bull to Mycenae from the island Crete with which Pasiphae had sexual intercourse with.
 He killed King Diomedes of Thraciae and the four horses of him, which were feeding upon human flesh, with the servant Abderum; moreover, the names of the four horses were Podargus, Lampon, Xanthus, and Dinus.